jaymakes11/prompts4all/src/content/prompt/visualize-as-a-concept-map.md

 ---
+id: nnoyxqpekxmkr
-dateAdded: "2023-04-20"
+dateAdded: '2023-04-20'
-category: "meta"
+category: meta
 title: Visualize as a Concept Map
-prompt: |
+prompt: >
   Organize the information into a concept map, showing the relationships between the main ideas and subtopics.
 ---